 In the Department of Chemistry and Biochemistry, the distribution of chemicals is monitored by the Natural Sciences Laboratory Program Manager.
-Chemicals are assigned to a specific location and must be signed out using the reagent sign out sheets posted by the doors of each chemical storage room.
+Chemicals are assigned to a specific location and must be signed out using the reagent sign out sheets posted by the door of the main chemical storage room.
 Reagent bottles that are removed from their assigned storage areas must be returned promptly.